GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 # Coding Standards

+This document provides a quick-start guide for working within the standards and the core architecture for the application.
+Templates with heavy commentary are provided to empower developers to begin working with the codebase with short suspense.
+Templates with heavy commentary are provided to empower developers to begin woprking with the codebase with short suspense.
+The `CodingStandards.md` document does not, however, describe the application on a deep architectural level.
+For more information concerning the architectural structure of the codebase, please see `CoreArchitecture.md`.

 In general, the coding style should follow the C# Coding Conventions as defined by [Microsoft](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions).
 These coding standards should make our lives easier by ensuring the overall readability and maintainability of the code.
 Note that we also follow the SOLID programming principles and try to adhere to the Gang of Four design patterns whenever possible to enable flexibility and scalability of the codebase as it grows.

-This document provides a quick-start guide for working within the standards and the core architecture for the application.
-Templates with heavy commentary are provided to empower developers to begin working with the codebase with short suspense.
-The Coding Standards document does not, however, describe the application on a deep architectural level.
-For more information concerning the architectural structure of the codebase, please see `CoreArchitecture.md`.
+See these resources([SOLID Part 1](https://www.youtube.com/watch?v=QDldZWvNK_E&t=173s&pp=ygUWc29saWQgdW5pdHkgaW5mYWxsaWJsZQ%3D%3D), [SOLID Part 2](https://www.youtube.com/watch?v=Fs8jy7DHDyc&t=1s&pp=ygUWc29saWQgdW5pdHkgaW5mYWxsaWJsZQ%3D%3D), [SOLID Unity - Unity 2017](https://www.youtube.com/watch?v=eIf3-aDTOOA&t=14s&pp=ygUWc29saWQgdW5pdHkgaW5mYWxsaWJsZQ%3D%3D)) for more information on the SOLID programming principles, and visit [Refactoring Guru](https://refactoring.guru/) for a quick overview on the Gang of Four design patterns, along with general philosophies and techniques for writing clean, maintainable, and scalable code.

 ## File Structure